 This interim rule falls within the exclusion category of 44 CFR 10.8(d)(2)(ii), which addresses the preparation, revision, adoption of regulations, directives, manuals, and other guidance documents related to actions that qualify for categorical exclusions.
 Because no other extraordinary circumstances have been identified, this interim rule will not require the preparation of either an environmental assessment or an environmental impact statement as defined by the National Environmental Policy Act.

 This interim rule contains information collection requirements subject to the Paperwork Reduction Act of 1995.
-Under the Paperwork Reduction Act, a person may not be penalized for failing to comply with an information collection that does not display a currently valid OMB control number.
+Under the Paperwork Reduction Act, a person may not be Start Printed Page 43216penalized for failing to comply with an information collection that does not display a currently valid OMB control number.
 This information collection request has been submitted to OMB for review and will be available for public comment and use in a notice published in the Federal Register.

 This rule will not result in the expenditure by State, local and tribal governments, in the aggregate, nor by the private sector, of $100,000,000 or more in any one year, and it will not significantly or uniquely affect small governments.
 Therefore, no actions are deemed necessary under the provisions of the Unfunded Mandates Reform Act of 1995.